akhoury6/rbcli/README.md

 	config_userfile '/etc/mytool/config.yml', merge_defaults: true, required: false  # (Optional) Set location of user's config file.
 If merge_defaults=true, user settings override default settings, and if false, defaults are not loaded at all.
 If required=true, application will not run if file does not exist. config_defaults 'defaults.yml'                                         # (Optional, Multiple) Load a YAML file as part of the default config.
 This can be called multiple times, and the YAML files will be merged.
-User config is generated from these config_default :myopt, description: 'Testing this', value: true        # (Optional, Multiple) Specify an individual configuration parameter and set a default value.
+User config is generated from these config_default :myopt, description: 'Testing this', default: true        # (Optional, Multiple) Specify an individual configuration parameter and set a default value.
 These will also be included in generated user config

 	option :name, 'Give me your name', type: :string, default: 'Foo', required: false, permitted: ['Jack', 'Jill']  # (Optional, Multiple) Add a global CLI parameter.
 Supported types are :string, :boolean, :integer, :float, :date, and :io.
 Can be called multiple times.